kuroji-fusky/kurojifusky.com/README.md

   <a href="https://kurofusky.xyz">kurofusky.xyz</a>
 </h1>

-The source code of my personal website using the Nextwind stack, Next.js + Tailwind CSS!
+The source code of my personal website using the Nuxt 3 and Tailwind CSS!
 Deployed in Vercel.

 ## Tech stack

 - Nuxt 3
+- TypeScript
 - Tailwind CSS
+- GSAP
 - Cloudinary
 - Notion